PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

     If there are several features' values with the same name, then the ID of the feature’s value is displayed before its name If you select a pre-defined value, the customized value should be disabled because a feature can’t have both ([issue 16306](https://github.com/PrestaShop/PrestaShop/issues/16306))
     When you add a feature with a pre-defined value, it’s added in all languages enabled.

--   **Feature customized value**: If you start to enter a customized value, the pre-defined value drop-down should be disabled because a feature can’t have both ([issue 16306](https://github.com/PrestaShop/PrestaShop/issues/16306))
+-   **Feature customized value** - Text input - Language Selector - If you start to enter a customized value, the pre-defined value drop-down should be disabled because a feature can’t have both ([issue 16306](https://github.com/PrestaShop/PrestaShop/issues/16306))
     When you add a feature with a customized value, the feature is added in all languages enabled but the customized value field stays empty in the other languages than the selected one.
-    A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic ([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299))

 -   **Delete feature**: Button to delete the feature.
 When you click on it, you have a modal for canceling or confirming the action.
 When you delete a feature, it’s deleted in all languages.